shufo/blade-formatter/README.md

 ## API

-You can use blade formatter by API as well.
+You can also use the blade formatter via API.

 ```js
 const { BladeFormatter } = require('blade-formatter');